Get a boost of protein with this simple 4-ingredient smoothie. With high protein content, this smoothie is a great post-workout drink.

 - This satisfying drink is made of oat milk, vanilla protein powder, chia seeds, and frozen bananas.

-- Bananas are rich in fiber and antioxidants, making it ideal for healthy smoothies.
+- Bananas are rich in fiber and antioxidants, making it ideal for smoothies.

 - The recipe makes 16 ounces (2 cups) of banana protein smoothie.